cpb-/yocto-cooker/README.md

 #### Build-config specific layers

-The `layers` attribute is an array of layer names which can been downloaded from the `sources` section.
+The `layers` attribute is an array of layer names which can be downloaded from the `sources` section.

-We recommand to indicate in this section the layers used only for this build-config and to keep the more general ones in the `layers` section seen above.
+We recommend to indicate in this section the layers used only for this build-config and to keep the more general ones in the `layers` section seen above.